 Use an internet filter

-These can be downloaded for free, or purchased from an IT retailer.
-Remember that sometimes filters fail, and they can be bypassed—for example, by using the neighbour’s unsecured Wi-Fi.
+can be downloaded for free or purchased from a retailer.
+Remember that sometimes filters fail, and they

 Use parental controls

-You may not be aware that most computers, net browsers, tablets, smartphones and gaming consoles have some level of parental control—for example, the ability to block access to certain categories of websites.
+You may not be aware that computers, tablets, smartphones and gaming consoles have some level of parental control—for example, the ability to block access to certain categories of websites.
 These are not the default settings, so you must activate them yourself.
 Some search engines allow parents to restrict content and some modern modems have parental controls.

 Talk with your child

 Talk early and talk often!
 Ensure that you regularly talk with your children about their online experiences.
 Check with them about any inappropriate or scary content they may have come across and reinforce that there is nothing so bad that they cannot tell you about it.
 If you hear about a site which concerns you, have a look for yourself.

 Let them know that they should come and tell you when they have any problems online, see something that they know is wrong, or anything that upsets them and most importantly they will not get in trouble.